gntlmnoffice/archlinux-guide/README.md

 # Home
-In this project I document how do I install *archlinux* and configure it to my liking.
+In this project documents my process to install *archlinux* and configure it to my liking.

 #### Table of contents
 - [Pre installation](./pre-installation.md)